 Department Mission: The Transfers department is not an operating department, and therefore has no mission.
-Department Description: other fund The Transfers department is used to account for transfers out to other funds.
+Department Descripti other fun The Transfers department is used to account for transfers out to other funds.
 These activities are generally non-departmental, and therefore utilize this department.
-2023 Accomplishments: N/A 2024 Objectives: N/A Budget Highlights: General F City of F approach, Sanitation continual Fund is to assist in Bartlesville and a the transfer to Fund's portion funding the gere allocated us the Insurance of the amount the Fund, and was set by ordinary.
-The transfer to the neral operations of the ing a cost accounting Collision Fund is the necessary to provide the transfer to the mance.
-FUND 511 SANITATION DEPT 900 TRANSFERS 2021-22 ACTUAL 202 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MG RECOMMENDS ΔPPROVED \$2,259,180 2,647,446 \$2,647,446 \$2,649,730 \$2,649,730
+2023 Accomplishmen nts: N/A 2024 Objectives: N/A Budget Highlights: General I City of I approach Sanitation continual The Sanitation Fund has three transfers.
+The transfer to the General Fund is to assist in funding the general operations of the City of Bartlesville and are allocated using a cost accounting approach, the transfer to the Insurance Collision Fund is the Sanitation Fund's portion of the amount necessary to provide continual funding for the Fund, and the transfer to the Stabilization Reserve Fund was set by ordinance.
+FUND 511 SANITATION DEPT 900 TRANSFERS 2021-22 ACTUAL 2022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MG RECOMMENDS APPROVED. \$2,259,180 \$2,647,446 \$2,647,446 \$2,649,730 \$2,649,730